-There are approximately 10 000 cooperatives and credit unions in Canada alone providing products and services to 18 million members!
+There are approximately 10 000 cooperatives and credit unions in Canada alone providing products and services to 18 million owners!

-While each co-op is unique, they are all membership-based, driven by social as well as economic concerns, and guided by 7 principles, including equality and solidarity.
+While each co-op is unique, they are all ownership-based, driven by social as well as economic concerns, and guided by 7 principles, including equality and solidarity.